coheleth/emailbuilder/README.md

 ## The EMail Class/Object

-This object is used for setting the information relating to the e-mail, and provides methods to render the e-mail contents.
+This object is used for setting the e-mail information, and provides methods to render the e-mail contents.

 ### Attributes